TooTallNate/Java-WebSocket/README.markdown

 Java WebSockets
 ===============
 ### Currently supports older drafts 75 and 76 using a Flash Bridge
-### hybi-07 is supported for the native FireFox implementaion in FireFox 6.x
+### hybi-07 is supported for the native FireFox implementation in FireFox 6.x

 This repository contains a barebones WebSocket server and client implementation written in 100% Java.
 The underlying classes are implemented using the Java